I am curious about something that was brought up in the WT study today on sin

 want another's opinion scripturally if possible.

-The scripture that elders usually have in mind to encourage
+A: The scripture that elders usually have in mind to encourage

 confession of sins is the one where James writes: "Therefore openly confess your